SepehrHasanabadi/jira/README.md

 We may have 1 million or more tasks in one company.
 ```

-We opted for Elasticsearch as our database solution due to its ability to efficiently handle a large volume of tasks—up to one million, to be precise—each equipped with multiple custom fields.
+We opted for Elasticsearch as our database solution due to its ability to efficiently handle a large volume of tasks up to one million, to be precise each equipped with multiple custom fields.
 To streamline data retrieval and circumvent the need for repetitive joins between the task and custom fields tables, we leveraged a non-relational database approach.

 We can leverage Elasticsearch's powerful search query capabilities to enhance our functionality.
 To run locally, initiating the command `docker-compose up -d` is essential.
 This command not only starts Elasticsearch but also launches the Kibana service, allowing us to monitor the data.